-The Public Works department saw two important equipment upgrades this year.
-The Village replaced the

-Supervisory Control And Data Acquisition (SCADA) system which monitors our water pumps and reservoir levels along with sewer lift station activities.
-The replacement of out outdated SCADA equipment allows our public works staff to be more efficient in their monitoring and operating roles, and provides a reliant form of technology to ensure the Village is receiving necessary water and sewer services adequately.
+The Public Works department saw two important equipment upgrades.
+The Village replaced the Supervisory Control And Data Acquisition (SCADA) system which monitors our water pumps and reservoir levels along with sewer lift station activities.
+The replacement of outdated SCADA equipment allows our public works staff to be more efficient in their monitoring and operating roles, and provides a reliant form of technology to ensure the Village is receiving necessary water and sewer services adequately.

-The mobile lift station generator also saw a replacement this year.
+The mobile lift station generator was also replaced.
 This mobile generator is a vital tool used in power outages to pump effluent from each lift station.
 The use of this generator allows our residents to continue using the sewer system in times with no power.
 With the replacement of the generator, our staff can continue to provide this essential service to the communities of Zeballos and Ehatis.